A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Problem Formulation

 \begin{assumption}[Standing assumptions] \begin{itemize} ~ \item[(i)] (\emph{Generalized Isaacs Condition}) For each fixed mode $i \in \mathcal{I}$ and any smooth test function $\phi \in C^2(\mathcal{X})$, we define the generalized Hamiltonian $\mathcal{H}_i[\phi]$ acting on the state $x$, gradient $p = \nabla \phi(x)$, Hessian $M = \nabla^2 \phi(x)$, and controls $(u,w)$:

 We assume that the minimax condition holds for all valid inputs:

 \item[(ii)] The coefficients $f_p, \sigma, \rho $ satisfy the standard Lipschitz and linear growth conditions in $x$, uniformly in $(u,w)$.
-The measure $\nu(dz; u,w)$ is a bounded kernel satisfying appropriate integrability conditions.
-The costs $c, q_f$ satisfy quadratic growth conditions.
+Here $\eta(dz;u,w)$ is the \emph{controlled jump-intensity kernel} of the random measure $N$ introduced in Section~\ref{sec:problem}: a finite measure on $\mathcal{Z}$ depending Borel-measurably on the realized actions $(u,w)$, which serves as the predictable compensator $\eta(dz;u_t,w_t)\,dt$ of $N$ under the induced law $\mathbb{P}^{\nu,\omega,f,g}$.
+The compensated (martingale) measure appearing in \eqref{eq:cont-flow} is accordingly